Amir-Aharoni-Lab/AutoCRAT-pipeline-doc/website_source/docs/MergeAutoCRAT.md

 - Merges the specified **'Rep Summary'** and, if available, **'RNSA'** files from multiple AutoCRAT runs into two unified output files.

 ### &nbsp;&nbsp;- Generate Updated Files
-- Creates final output files with the merged results in the designated merged results folder.
+- Creates final output files with the merged results in the defined merged results folder.

 ---